mild-blue/txmatching/README.md

 ## How to run the app locally

 The project runs on MacOs (not M1 chip), Linux and Windows.
-To run on Windows you need Docker and WSL2 as we are using [graph-tool](https://graph-tool.skewed.de/) package that does not support Windows.
+To run on Windows you need Docker and WSL2 as we are using [gunicorn](https://gunicorn.org/) which does not run on Windows.

 ### Prepare Frontend
 In order to build Frontend for the app one must run `make build-fe`.